 Withdrawal of Bids or Proposals

 Bids or proposals may be withdrawn at any time before the date set for opening.
-Bids or proposals may not be withdrawn after opening except as allowed by the director of Purchasing and Business Services.
+Bids or proposals may not be withdrawn after opening except as allowed by the chief procurement officer.

 Conflict of Interest